meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 ### Hemostasis
 Process of stopping blood loss
 - **Vasoconstriction**: narrows the blood vessels, which limits the blood flow to damaged tissue
-- **Platelet Plug**: platelets stick to damaged tissue and each other, creates temporary se
+- **Platelet Plug**: platelets stick to damaged tissue and each other, creates temporary seal that stops the bleeding
+- **Coagulation (blood clotting)**: changes the blood from liquid to solid